otrv4/otrv4/architecture-decisions/012-encoding.md

 represented by its corresponding `x` coordinate and a single additional bit.

-The encoding of integers and field elements correspond to the `SCALAR` data type;the encoding of points correspond to the `POINT` data type.
+The encoding of integers and field elements correspond to the `SCALAR` data type; the encoding of points correspond to the `POINT` data type.

 ### Consequences